Subdivergence-free gluings of trees: Connected permutations and generalizations

 The following expression for $c_n$ is well-known, but we give a proof as a warm-up to the arguments of Section~\ref{ssec preproc} as their structure is similar. \begin{lemma} $c_n = n! - \sum_{i=1}^{n-1} i! c_{n-i}$ \end{lemma}

 \begin{proof} From both the definition of $c_n$ and the expression above we have that $c_1 = 1$.

-For $n > 1$, we take the $n!$ of permutations of $\{1,\dots,n\}$, and subtract the number of permutations that fix prefixes.
-We count permutations that fix a prefix by summing the number of permutations that fix a prefix of size $i$ and no larger, for each value of $i$ from $1$ through $n-1$.
-We count permutations that fix prefixes of size $i$ and no larger by multiplying the $i!$ ways to fix $\{1,\dots,i\}$ by the $c_{n-i}$ ways to map the rest of the elements so that overall no prefix greater than $i$ is fixed. \end{proof}
+For $n > 1$, we take the $n!$ permutations of $\{1,\dots,n\}$, and subtract the number of permutations that fix prefixes.
+We count permutations that fix a prefix by summing the number of permutations that fix a prefix of length $i$ and no longer, for each value of $i$ from $1$ through $n-1$.
+We count permutations that fix prefixes of length $i$ and no longer by multiplying the $i!$ ways to fix $\{1,\dots,i\}$ by the $c_{n-i}$ ways to map the rest of the elements so that overall no prefix longer than $i$ is fixed. \end{proof}